YoniGR94/Symulation-aplication-of-M-M/MnM-sampling-report.md

   significantly underrepresented (less than $\frac{2}{3}$ of its expected amount) is near zero.

-suggestion for any random sampler factory (like candies, lego, toys):
+suggestion for any random sampler factory (like candies, Lego, toys):

 1. Smaller packages need more diversity check